shaqsnake/coding-practice/src/leetcode/0477-Total-Hamming-Distance/README.md

 ```

 Note:

-Elements of the given array are in the range of 0 to 10^9
+1.Elements of the given array are in the range of 0 to 10^9
-Length of the array will not exceed 10^4.
+2.Length of the array will not exceed 10^4.